mozilla/platform-status/features/css-shapes.md

 ie_ref: Shapes
 ---

-The CSS shape-outside property allows to wrap document content around non-rectangular shapes; it is a subset of the CSS Shapes Level 1 features.
+Allows document content to be wrapped around non-rectangular shapes; it is a subset of the CSS Shapes Level 1 spec.